sombriks/sombriks-hq/src/pages/blog/0042-getting-started-with-eleventy.md

 I could extend that post for much longer, but if you got interested jus go over the official docs.

-The snippets for this blog post can be found [here](https://github.com/sombriks/simple-sample-eleventy).
+The snippets for this blog post (and a few more!) can be found [here](https://github.com/sombriks/simple-sample-eleventy).